-Wolfgang Heichel, the youngest member of Dschinghis Khan, has introduced his wife Henriette Heichel to Siegel to help him completing the group cast.
-The two have divorced in 1986, both are taking part in modern incarnations of Dschinghis Khan.
+Wolfgang Heichel, the youngest member of Dschinghis Khan, introduced his wife Henriette Heichel to Siegel to help him completing the group cast.
+The two divorced in 1986, although both are taking part in modern incarnations of Dschinghis Khan.

 Edina Pop is Hungarian too.
 She still works with the group in reunion concerts.

 In 2004 "Moskau" became a surprise hit on the Internet due to the sharing of a performance of the song from the group's glory days.
 Blogging viewers of the video commented that the wild disco dances, retro instrumentation, and happy German vocals are hilarious and oddly uplifting.
 The song and its video have become an internet fad.
 Today, Dschinghis Khan is in the middle of the Cirque du Dschinghis Khan Tour, which includes the group in its current incarnation: "The Legacy of Dschinghis Khan" and acts from other artists including Mongolian circus acts.

 - "Dschinghis Khan" - Actually covered by Berryz Koubou, one of the bands of the Hello!
 Project.

 - "Moskau" - Their most famous song outside of Germany, which was used by Australia's Channel 7 for their 1980 Moscow Olympics coverage.
 But not approved by the Soviet government in Moscow.
 Due to it's popularity in Australia, the group eventually recorded an English version of the song.

 - "Rocking Son of Dschinghis Khan" - a hybrid English/German song.

 - "Hadschi Halef Omar" - A song that gets away with saying Muhammad's name.
 (It's a homage to a fictional Muslim character — namely, to Karl May's probably most famous companion during his notional adventures in the Orient.)